ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 Make sure you do a final *git add ..*, *git commit ...* and *git push ..* to make sure the latest version of your code is available on github.

-# Evaluation and Grading
+# Evaluation and Grading <a name="eval"></a>

 Mechanics:

 * (30 pts) submitting starT.cpp, starC.cpp and starZ.cpp to the submit system (10 points each)
 * (30 pts) submission is on time and follows instructions
-* (30 pts) starT.cpp, starC.cpp and starZ.c files submitted  have good header comments
+* (30 pts) starT.cpp, starC.cpp and starZ.cpp files submitted  have good header comments

 Correctness

 * (150 pts) 15 tests, ten points each, executed by submit.cs system

-Style:
+Style: Style points will be provided based on your github submission, so make sure you have one

+* (10 pts) Correct creation of the lab02 github repo in our class organization following the naming conventions provided in the lab.

 * (30 pts) All three programs have good programming style, including proper use of indentation, reasonable choices for variable names, readable code, reasonable use of whitespace, and other good programming practices.
+You must have good header comments as illustrated in the coding examples done in class.
+First line should be the name of your file, followed by date of creation, author and a brief description of the program.
+You must use curly braces in the body of all control structures (if-else, for and while) even if they contain a single statement.
+You should not mix tabs and spaces when indenting your code

+Refer back to the feedback provided by the teaching staff on your lab02 code on github.